firebolt-db/godocs/docs/Guides/integrations/data-integration-and-transformation/connecting-with-estuary-flow.md

 grand_parent: Integrations
 ---

-# Connecting with Estuary Flow
+# Connect with Estuary Flow

 Estuary Flow is an ELT and data operations platform tool for building and testing data pipelines to continuously capture, transform, and materialize data.